Flora Reviews… The Rules of Magic by Alice Hoffman

-The Rules of Magic
+So, what’s The Rules of Magic about?

 Read: 28th October – 5th November 2017

-So, what did I like about it?
+So, what did I like about The Rules of Magic?

 I loved the way that the magic in this book is more old school than new age Wicca.
-I liked the importance Ms Hoffman placed on knowing yourself, being true to who you are and living your life without doing harm to anyone else; her witchcraft has been crafted with a wisdom I associate with a village wise-woman rather than a wand wielding, broom flying witch, especially Aunt Isabelle who I thought was wonderful.
+I liked the importance Ms Hoffman placed on knowing yourself, being true to who you are and living your life without doing harm to anyone else.
+Her witchcraft has been crafted with the wisdom I associate with a village wise-woman rather than a wand wielding, broom flying witch.
+Especially Aunt Isabelle, who I thought was wonderful.

-So, ummm, was there anything I disliked about it?
+So, um, was there anything I disliked about it?

 Dislike is too strong an emotion but there were definitely a few things that took the shine off for me.